decredcommunity/outreach/ticket-messaging.md

 - Change the PoW algorithm.
 - Anything the community decides would be in the best interest of Decred.

 Nodes attempting to use consensus rules differing from the majority of the network will not be able to properly validate the blockchain.
-They will not be able to participate and will eventually end up operating on their own separate network (e.g. hard fork).
 Decred’s built-in upgrade mechanism allows consensus rules to be changed across the entire network in a coordinated fashion.
-The rules are changed predictably, without hard forks brought about by community splits.
+The rules are changed predictably, without hard forks and the associated possibility of a community split.
+Since blocks require 3 of out 5 votes to be valid, any attempt to split from the chain without majority stakeholder support is futile.

 The process is as follows: